 The user is worried about making such a big purchase sight-unseen and from a company they haven’t heard of before.

 I created a design that focuses on lifestyle images rather than product photos or copy.
 The product categories were moved to a more prominent location for easy access.
 The hero image and copy focus on the user and what they can expect when working with the company.
 I also curated social proof from multiple channels to build trust.

 I created both low and hi-fidelity wireframe for both desktop and mobile using Sketch.
 I also started working with a copywriter, discussing the different elements and how we might achieve our vision with the newer simplified copy on the page.
-The biggest challenge at this stage was curating photography.

 I worked with a developer to create an HTML prototype on the site.
 We decided to create a live prototype so we could test in real-time on the site.
 The current home page was left up for an A/B testing.

 One hurdle we ran into was creating social proof widgets that matched the style on the site.
 These modules were generated from the individual channels and have limitations.
 I worked with the developer to come up with an MVP to get the prototype live while staying within the style and branding guidelines.